|

 Xi Kang was patronized by the Wei imperial family at a time when real power was being gathered into the hands of the Sima clan, who in 265 were to take over direct rule as the Jin dynasty (later called Eastern Jin; Western Jin ended 420).
 Meanwhile Xi Kang had been executed for offending an official who had the backing of the powerful Sima elite.
 According to tradition, Xi Kang played the melody one last time at the exhibition ground (see illustration above).

-Textual and melodic connections between the surviving Guangling San and the one played at the time of Xi Kang have been the subject of considerable research, with some arguing that a musical connection clearly goes back at least as far as the Tang dynasty, if not to Xi Kang himself.13 The argument centers on such factors as Zhu Quan's own specific commentary on its transmission; the tablature's inclusion in SQMP Folio I, said to consist of the most ancient pieces; the number and titles of the individual sections; the old fashioned nature of much of the actual tablature; and numerous literary references.
-At a minimum these arguments show that it is very likely that the SQMP tablature was in existence at the end of Southern Song dynasty.
-They also make a good case that what this tablature prescribes quite likely was then already very old.
-However, in the absence of any earlier tablature it is very difficult to assess what musical changes might actually have taken place over the preceding centuries.
+Textual and melodic connections between the versions of Guangling San published in 1425/1525 and the one(s) played at the time of Xi Kang have been the subject of some research and considerable speculation, with some arguing that a musical connection clearly goes back at least as far as the Tang dynasty, if not to Xi Kang himself.14 The argument centers on such factors as Zhu Quan's own specific commentary on its transmission; the tablature's inclusion in SQMP Folio I, said to consist of the most ancient pieces; the number and titles of the individual sections; the old fashioned nature of much of the actual tablature; and numerous literary references, in particular poems by

-The Guangling San published in 1425 is the longest piece in the living qin repertoire (44 sections).14 Its transmission since 1425 (see below) is more certain than what was just described for pre-1425, but it is still complex.
+The Guangling San published in 1425 is the longest piece in the living qin repertoire (44 sections).16 Its transmission since 1425 (see below) is more certain than what was just described for pre-1425, but it is still complex.
 Although qin tablature for Guangling San survives in at least 11 handbooks from 1425 to 1911, there is little variety in the full versions (other than the fact that there were two of them, as had been discussed by Zhu Quan); instead there are various shorter versions that are clearly later creations or revisions.
 Today Guangling San is very popular but usually in versions abbreviated from the 1425 tablature, which was reconstructed in the 1950s (more on this below).
 The full versions require at least 20 minutes to play, but rarely does one hear a version lasting even one third of that.

 Other facts also suggest that the full version of Guangling San may rarely have been played throughout the Ming and Qing dynasties (the article by Wang Shixiang provides somewhat more evidence for it having been played during the Song dynasty).
 The second surviving tablature, in Fengxuan Xuanpin (1539 CE), is simply a copy of the SQMP version, not adding punctuation as it usually does.
-Zhu Quan wrote that there were two versions from which he could choose, and Xilutang Qintong (1549 CE) has two versions, one related to the SQMP version, though with many differences, and one very different from that in SQMP.
+Zhu Quan wrote that there were two versions from which he could choose, and Xilutang Qintong (1525 CE) has two versions, one related to the SQMP version, though with many differences, and one very different from that in SQMP.
 The later full editions tend simply to copy earlier ones.
 In contrast, publications of melodies in the active repertoire tend to show more change over time.
+Thus the history of the full piece after 1525 seems to suggest that it was highly regarded but rarely played.

 Guangling San might also be considered one of the most controversial qin melodies, some players saying the theme, particularly its violence, is inappropriate to the qin.
 Comments by Wang Shixiang, in his long and detailed Explanation of the Guqin Piece Guangling San, show that the controversy about the theme (whether it concerns Nie Zheng killing a king, Nie Zheng killing a minister, or is even a piece commemorating a battle at Guangling) goes right back to the earliest years of the piece.